What is an Accounting Method?

 Cash basis accounting is relatively easy to implement; hence, it is commonly used by small businesses.
 The cash method does not conform to the conventions of Generally Accepted Accounting Principles (GAAP).
 Under the cash method, financial transactions are not recorded until they are actually realized.

-One notable flaw with the method is that it can offer a misleading picture of an entity’s financial health, especially when transactions, such as unpaid expenses, cash receipts, or outstanding receivables, are unavailable for immediate use.
+One notable flaw with the method is that it can offer a misleading picture of an entity’s financial health, especially when transactions, such as unpaid expenses, cash receipts, or outstanding receivables, are not represented in the financial statements.

 2. Accrual accounting method